CakePHP-Bootstrap/cakephp3-bootstrap-helpers/docs/panel-helper/basics.md

 ### Creating fancy panels

-You can customize your panel easily by specifying the `type` option and use [easy icons](http://localhost:8000/html-helper/icons/) in your headings:
+You can customize your panel easily by specifying the `type` option and using [easy icons](http://localhost:8000/html-helper/icons/) in your headings:

 -- TABS: panel-fancy